 There are two drop-in services to access in case of a crisis.
 One is Dial House in Halton, LS15 and the other is Dial House @ Touchstone, which is in the Beeston, LS11 area.

-There are currently two autism-specific counselling services available for autistic adults in Leeds:
+There are currently three autism-specific counselling services available for autistic adults in Leeds:

 - Specialist Autism Services – Counselling